teklal/global-services/app/services/_relief/relief-eru_en.md

 ## Standard components

-- Relief kit (RK) with material to support beneficiaries registration and distribution.
+- Relief kit (RK) with material to support people targeted registration and distribution.
 - Medium Life Kit (MLK) with material to allow relief team to be autonomous.

 ## Specifications